 “So how does this ChatGPT thing actually work?”

-My mom asked me this question during our weekly video call.
+My mom asked me this during our weekly video call.
 Living thousands of kilometers apart means these calls are our main connection, and they often turn into impromptu tech support sessions.
 She’d been using ChatGPT to help write emails and was genuinely curious about what was happening behind the scenes.

 “Mom, imagine someone who has read every book in the world’s largest library: billions of books, articles, websites, and conversations.